MV Tokitae

-The MV Tokitae is an Olympic-class passenger ferry operated by Washington State Ferries which entered service on June 30, 2014.
+MV Tokitae is an Olympic-class passenger ferry operated by Washington State Ferries which entered service on June 30, 2014.
 It serves the Mukilteo-Clinton route.

 Naming

 On November 13, 2012, the Washington State Transportation Commission named the ferry Tokitae.
-Tokitae is a colloquial greeting that means "nice day, pretty colors" in the language of the Coast Salish indigenous people.
-It is also the name of an orca captured at Penn Cove, Whidbey Island, which was renamed "Lolita" and now performs at the Miami Seaquarium.
+Tokitae is a colloquial greeting that means "nice day, pretty colors" in Chinook Jargon.

+Tokitae was also the earliest name of an orca that had been captured in Penn Cove, Whidbey Island.
+Jesse White, the veterinarian who bought the captured orca in Seattle for the Miami Seaquarium, gave her that name, but she was renamed Lolita in Miami.
+Orca Network promoted the choice of Tokitae for the ferry under construction, to promote the cause of returning the captive orca to her natal waters, and the Washington state government was sympathetic.
+The ferry's route crosses a passage where the orca and her orca community were chased during her capture.

 History

 Construction

 The contracts for the Tokitae were signed on November 1, 2011, and its keel was laid on March 29, 2012.

 The Tokitae's hull was rolled out of the Vigor construction building onto a drydock on March 2, 2013.
 It was joined by the completed superstructure the following week; it was built by Nichols Brothers Boat Builders of Freeland, a community on Whidbey Island.

 The ferry was floated out of its dry dock and launched in Elliott Bay on July 19, 2013.
 The Tokitae was christened by state Secretary of Transportation Lynn Peterson on March 20, 2014 at Vigor, during a ceremony opened to the media, officials and workers.